 First, how do you feel about the website?
-Brands that have websites that are clean, easy to navigate, and provide a lot of information are going to be way more trustworthy.
+Brands that have websites that are clean, easy to navigate, and provide a lot of information are going to provide clearer easier to understand information about their products.
 When the website has clear information and is well-kept, you can see that the brand wants consumers to have the information they need to make a good selection.

 Most importantly, are there lab results available?
 Third-party lab testing is an important piece of the purchasing process puzzle.
 Lab results should be either available online or you should be able to see that they are available with every purchase.
-These results will demonstrate how much CBD is present, the concentrations of any other cannabinoids that might be present, and should demonstrate the absence of any heavy metals or other contaminants.
+These results will demonstrate how much CBD is present, the concentrations of any other cannabinoids that might be present, and should demonstrate that there are no heavy metals or other contaminants in the products.
 The top CBD brands offer these lab results on their sites and with purchase.
-A company that goes out of the way to make sure you know how pure their products are is absolutely necessary when buying online.
+A company that goes out of its way to make sure you know how pure their products are is absolutely necessary when buying online.

 Finally, what do the reviews say?
 CBD is often a very subjective experience.
-Everyone who takes CBD is doing so for different reasons and in different amounts but that doesn’t mean that those individual experiences aren’t valuable.
+Everyone who takes CBD is doing so for different reasons and in different amounts, but that doesn’t mean that those individual experiences aren’t valuable.
 Some brands that produce subpar products may try to keep potential customers from finding out how previous users feel about their products and their quality.
-A brand that has reviews published on their site is one that stands by its products.
+Brands that have reviews published on their sites mean they stand by their products.
 Also, these reviews can provide you with a lot of information about how people felt about the effects, taste, and value of the products they bought.

 You can trust transparent CBD brands with an online presence that shows that they’re dedicated to their products and the experience of their customers.